Skip to content

 ├── cluster-issuer.yaml Self-signed ClusterIssuer (requires cert-manager CRDs)

-├── mariadb.yaml MariaDB Galera cluster for OpenStack
+├── mariadb.yaml MariaDB Galera cluster for OpenStack (with TLS)

 └── memcached.yaml Memcached cluster for OpenStack